-Do NOT use potential sources of ignition in searching for or detection of refrigerant leaks.
+Do NOT use potential sources of ignition in searching for or detection of refrigerant

-- Do NOT re-use joints and copper gaskets which have been used already. - Joints made in the installation between parts of the refrigerant system shall be accessible for maintenance purposes.
+- Do NOT re-use joints which have been used already. - Joints made in installation between parts of refrigerant system shall be accessible for maintenance purposes.

 Installation space requirements